-PSHE as a subject will remain non-statutory as before and no new programmes of study will be published in the 2014 curriculum.
-However the National Curriculum Framework 2014 states in section 2.5 “All schools should make provision for personal, social, health and economic education (PSHE), drawing on good practice”.
+PSHE as a subject has been non-statutory alrhough it stated in the National Curriculum Framework 2014 section 2.5 “All schools should make provision for personal, social, health and economic education (PSHE), drawing on good practice”.

 It is our statutory responsibility to support pupils’ spiritual, moral, cultural, mental and physical development and prepare them for the opportunities, responsibilities and experiences of life.